 Benefits

-The diagnostic value of the Stress Echo is much greater than that of the conventional stress test.
-However, even with a technically adequate test, it can rarely miss lesions and diagnoses.
+The diagnostic value of the Exercise Echo is much greater than that of the conventional stress test.
+However, even with a technically adequate examination, lesions and diagnoses may, although rarely, not be detected.

-It has the advantage, when compared to scintigraphy, coronary CT angiography and MRI, of not using radiation.
+It has the advantage, when compared to scintigraphy perfusion scan and coronary CT angiography, of not using radiation.

 Are there any risks?

-It is a safe test - the risk of this test exists, but it is small and comparable to that of any more vigorous exertion.
+The test is safe - the risk of this test exists, but it is small and comparable to that of any more vigorous exertion.

 Ultrasounds are harmless to health.